Grand Castle Woerden, Castle 3.

 Former forts Oranje and Kruipin

-The route returns to the historic center of Woerden via the Utrechtsestraatweg on the south side of the Oude Rijn.
-At the height of the new Meander district, the street Fort Oranje and the residential areas Bastion Willem and Bastion Maurits are first passed.
-These names, together with newly created moat and bastion shapes, remind us of the former Fort Orange.
-On the north side of the Oude Rijn this included the small fort De Kruipin.
-At this point the OHWL crossed the river in the eighteenth century.
+The route returns to the historical centre of Woerden via the Utrechtsestraatweg on the south side of the Oude Rijn.
+At the height of the new housing estate Meander, the street Fort Oranje and the residential areas Bastion Willem and Bastion Maurits are first passed.
+These names, together with newly created moat and bastion shapes, are reminiscent of the former fort Orange.
+On the north side of the Oude Rijn, the small fort De Kruipin belonged to this.
+At this point, the OHWL crossed the river in the eighteenth century.

 In 1672, Prince William III and his soldiers had already clashed with the French enemy at that location.
 The'Battle of the Kruipin\\\' cost many lives and was accompanied by a major fire in the disputed Woerden.